Jordi-Jaspers/RTOS_Excercises/README.md

 * the scale on the X-axis goes from 2 to 300 with at least 8 data points should be present in the chart
 * TIP: the command time
 * interpret the chart

+**Excercise_3:**
+**Excercise 3.1:**
+* The structure you provided can be expanded with a third property: book* next, pointing to the next element in the row.
+That way, when looping through all books, we simply need to follow the ‘next’ pointer, until a NULL is reached, indicating the end of the library.
+This technique makes it possible to loop through things without knowing it’s size!
+Write the required struct and complete the function bodies of create_books() and print_books().

+**Tips: You may hardcode the four books mentioned above in the create_books() function.
+Pay attention that you keep the order of the entries !**

+**Excercise 3.2**
+* Create the function book* sort_books(book* library).
+Display the original library and then print it again, after applying the sort_books() function.

+**Tips:**
+1. Use the strcmp() function from <string.h> to compare two strings.
+2. The sorting algorithm that you use is not important.
+You can simply use bubble sort.
+However, if you want to use a fancy approach, feel welcome to do so.
+3. Sorting should be done by moving the objects, not the content of the objects.
+4. For the sake of simplicity, you may assume that the length of the library is fixed to 4.

+**Excercise 3.3**
+* Changes the function pointer of sort_books() from sort_books_by_author() to sort_books_by_title().

 ## Troubleshooting:
 -   Nothing yet...